veyon/docs/admin/reference.rst

 **Computer rooms**

 Only show current room
-	As a default, the computer management lists all rooms in the configured :ref:`network object directory`.
+	As a default, the computer management lists all rooms in the configured :ref:`RefNetworkObjectDirectory`.
 By activating this option you can assure that only the room the Master computer is based in is listed.
 This can increase lucidity especially in larger environments.

 	**Default:** *disabled*